Start Your LLC In Virginia With Argent Place Law

 - Ongoing General Counsel.
 Learn More!

 Every county has its own business licensing process, which is really just a way for the local jurisdictions to set up tax records for your business.
 Some required business owners to appear in person (before Coronavirus), some require zoning permits, and all want to make sure you pay their taxes.
-Within Virginia, we can help you with the local business license form or (in some counties) even complete the process for you.
+Within Virginia, we will direct you to the appropriate county website or (for an additional fee) even complete the process for you.

 Registered Agent ^

 Every state requires a business to have a Registered Agent, someone who lives in the state and who can accept official notices like renewal notices and lawsuits.
 The registered agent must be an owner or manager of the business or an attorney.
 Even if you are also a Virginia resident, we add value by keeping a renewal calendar (in case renewal notices are delayed or lost in the mail) and prompting you as much as necessary when your company is due for renewal.
 We’re also in a position to work with you and explain your options if we receive notice of a lawsuit.